21 Building Your Timeline

 Before we start building out the timeline, we need to consider/identify the following things:

-• Does the company have shifts?
-That is, is there a 9 am to 5 pm team only, or does production run for 24 hours a day?
+- Does the company have shifts?
+Is there a 9 am to 5 pm team only, or does production run for 24 hours a day?

-• How big is the scope of the project, and is it possible for dependent production to occur simultaneously?
-For some small projects, it may be possible to implement a requirement and the requirement it depends on at the same time (or at least overlapping).
+- What is the project scope, and is it possible for dependent production to occur simultaneously?
+For some small projects, it may be possible to implement a requirement and the requirement it depends on simultaneously (or at least overlapping).
 For example, it might make sense to have someone building elements of the database and API at the same time that someone is developing the user interface and backend code that depends on the existence of the database and the API.

 While the answers to these questions will vary based on the size and complexity of the project, team, and company, we will simplify things in CIS3750 by setting a few rules.